 - You can buy a Victorian or Edwardian dress on a site that specializes in period clothing, such as ForestCreekRenaissance.com and Recollections.biz.
-One example is Recollections' Edwardian "Bella" Dress.
+One example is Recollections' Gisele Dress.
 Many outfits on these sites can be ordered in plus sizes.
 (XS - 4X)

 If you are a size 6, you might look great in this white, lacy, flower-child dress and a big floppy hat.
-Lace is one of the hottest trends for everyday wear in 2013, so you should be able to find lace dresses in tons of colors (and in white) right off the rack.
+Lace is one of the hottest trends for everyday wear, so you should be able to find lace dresses in tons of colors (and in white) right off the rack.

-For a similar feel that comes in plus sizes, try something like Joe Browns Swan Lake Vintage Lace Dress: This short dress at JoeBrowns.co.uk goes up to size 18.
+For a similar feel that comes in plus sizes, try something like Joe Browns Effortlessly Elegant Dress: This short dress at JoeBrowns.co.uk goes up to size XXL (UK 16).
 Wear it short or wear it as a tunic over a pair of pants or a long, gypsy skirt.
 Another gorgeous top that can be worn with a pair of white pants or a gauzy skirt is this Johnny Was tunic top.

 This wonderful "Edie" gown (sold on Etsy.com) with its hippie-trippy bell sleeves can be made to fit.
 The store sells this fab knockoff in sizes S, M, L, and XL.
 However, it is fairly expensive at $680.

-This authentic 1960's dress is absolutely perfect for an indie wedding.
+This authentic hippie dress from the 1970's is perfect for an indie wedding.
 Unfortunately, you can only buy this gown in one size, fortunately it is a plus size.
 However, if you look around on other sites you will find new maxi dresses in colorful 60's and 70's prints.
 Here is another boho style hippie dress that would work as a bohemian wedding gown.
 If you like color, try a flowered wedding gown.

 This top is a new version of a vintage style.
-You can also find hand-embroidered tops and dresses that are probably made in Mexico or India, and back in the day, it would have been considered unisex (worn by both women and men).
-If you find a cool caftan that's short like a top or a tunic, just wear it over some off-white muslin, gauzy drawstring pants.
+You can also find hand-embroidered tops and dresses that are probably made in Mexico or India, and back in the day, a top like this would have been considered unisex (worn by both women and men).
+If you find a cool caftan tunic that's short like a top, just wear it over some off-white muslin, gauzy drawstring pants.
 (One of my girlfriends wore this type of outfit for her own authentic 1960's wedding.)
-If you find a maxi-length or knee-length caftan, wear it as is, but check to see if you need to wear a slip under it.
+If you find a maxi-length or knee-length caftan tunic, wear it as is, but check to see if you need to wear a slip under it.
 You probably don't want a dress that's so sheer that the whole world can tell what color undies you're wearing.